DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 #### Security and privacy

-Project Bisasam keeps Menstix Browser secure by keeping all security related features untouched.
+Project Bisasam keeps Mnestix Browser secure by keeping all security related features untouched.
 The developer Team informed the customer that FR1 could lead to privacy problems when working in public, because the user name is visible on every view in the upper right corner.

 #### Maintainability

 In order to make the changes of project Bisasam maintainable, the developer team ships a documentation of code and functionality at project hand over.
-This document should have two parts:
+This document shall have two parts:

 1. User Instructions
 2. Technical Documentation